-One of the biggest highlights of my recent trip to Chicago was dining at Michelin star restaurant Temporis, After all, Temporis is just one of only 23 restaurants in Chicago to hold this coveted distinction.
+One of the biggest highlights of my recent trip to Chicago was dining at Michelin-star restaurant Temporis; after all, Temporis is just one of only 23 restaurants in Chicago to hold this coveted distinction.
 What’s more, I knew going in that Chef Troy Jorge would create some of the most beautiful dishes I’ve ever seen.
 That’s because this elite chef and I follow each other on Instagram.
-As a result, I’ve seen quite a number of his masterful creations on his and the restaurant’s social media pages.
+As a result, I’ve seen many of his masterful creations on his and the restaurant’s social media pages.
 With this in mind, please take a look at some of his most dazzling expressions of contemporary American cuisine.
-By the same token, you can see what you can expect from a Michelin star restaurant in Chicago.
+By the same token, you can see what you can expect from a Michelin-star restaurant in Chicago.

 Temporis